leo-cavalcante/feamzy-dashboard-ironhack-final-project/Jupyter Notebooks/README.md

 Since their utility was focused in testing and implementing functions, and not to formalize a procedure, **their readability is very low**.

-Nevertheless, they are here presented here only to attest my efforts in implementing the functions in the `.py` files in the repository root.
+Nevertheless, they are presented here only to attest my efforts in implementing the functions in the `.py` files in the repository root.